Car Accident Lawyer

 Asleep at the Wheel

-Falling asleep or dozing off at the vehicle’s wheel is very common.
+Falling asleep or dozing off while driving result in many car, bus, and tractor trailer accidents each year.
 Nearly four percent of all deadly crashes nationwide involve fatigued drivers; hundreds more each year result in injuries of various severity.

 Any accident involving a tired driver is completely preventable.
 If you are driving and feel as though you may fall asleep at the wheel, pull over into a rest area.
 Although it may be inconvenient, the caution far outweighs the potential consequences.
 Not only is driving while fatigued dangerous for you, it is dangerous for everyone else on the road.